 1. 25 Firefox Addons That Will Make You More Productive — This handy post puts together 25 awesome add-ons that can help you work in Firefox more efficiently.
 Take a look at these five great add-ons from the list:

-- Tile Tabs for viewing several tabs at once with various layouts.
+- Tile Tabs [No Longer Available] for viewing several tabs at once with various layouts.